 O’Connell, J. (2016).
 Networked participatory online learning and challenges for academic integrity in higher education.
 International Journal for Educational Integrity .
 12:4 DOI=10.1007/s40979-016-0009-7

 O’Connell, J. (2016).
 Digital Scholarship powered by reflection and reflective practice through the use of an ePortfolio approach to course design in Higher Education.
 In Connecting learning to the future (pp. 25-34).
-EPortfolios Australia Forum 2016, 28-29 September, Queensland University of Technology.
+EPortfolios Australia Forum 2016, 28-29 September, Sydney Conservatorium of Music, The University of Sydney.

 O’Connell, J. (2016).
 Leadership for global learning – A reflection on higher education experiences in Australia.
 In J. Lindsay (Ed.), The global educator